Five students working with a microscope and samples in a lab

 Teaching and modules

-You’ll start by learning about the fundamentals of animal science, covering biology, ethics, and essential practical and professional skills.
+The course begins by covering the core principals of biology, ethics, behaviour, nutrition, genetics, health and essential practical and professional skills.

 Modules are subject to change and availability, and may vary by location.
 If you have the choice of optional modules, these are indicated with a *.